 Monitor social media channels for your favorite brands.
 People selling products via social media often host Twitter and Facebook parties, for example, that can include giveaways.
 For best results, watch for hashtags related to gift cards and giveaways.

 Watch for promotional offers from pharmacies that want you to switch your prescription accounts to their companies.
-When you sign up for CVS ExtraCare Pharmacy & Health Rewards, for example, you can earn up to $50 in ExtraBucks, which is similar to a gift card.
+When you sign up for CVS ExtraCare Pharmacy and Health Rewards, for example, you can earn up to $50 in ExtraBucks Rewards, which is similar to a gift card.

 85. Shovel Snow

 If you live where it snows, you already know that someone has to be responsible for clearing it from sidewalks, driveways and lawns.
 Most people don’t want to wake up early to clear snow away, and that’s where you come in.

 Depending on how quickly you can work, charging $10 to $20 a yard can be a great boon to you.
 A larger yard will justify a higher rate.
 If your business grows quickly, consider investing in a snow blower to increase your speed.